juju/docs/src/en/reference-constraints.md

 Title: Juju constraints

 # Constraints

-Constraints constrain the possible instances that may be started by juju commands.
+Constraints set limits on the possible instances that may be started by juju commands.
 They are usually passed as a flag to commands that provision a new machine (such as bootstrap, deploy, and add-machine).
 See [using constraints](charms-constraints.html) for how to specify these in a deployment.

 Each constraint defines a minimum acceptable value for a characteristic of a machine.
 Juju will provision the least expensive machine that fulfils all the constraints specified.
 Note that these values are the minimum, and the actual machine used may exceed these specifications if one that exactly matches does not exist.